tarantool/tarantool/doc/sphinx/book/box/triggers.rst

 .. function:: box.session.on_connect(trigger-function [, old-trigger-function-name])

-    Define a trigger for execution when a new session is created due to an event such as :func:`console.connect`.
+    Define a trigger for execution when a new session is created due to an event such as :ref:`console.connect <console-connect>`.
 The trigger function will be the first thing executed after a new session is created.
 If the trigger fails by raising an error, the error is sent to the client and the connection is closed.